-The agricultural and forestry (AF) sectors exhibit critical dependence upon spatially varying resource and climatic conditions that influence potential climate change mitigation activities.
-For example in the US, just to name a few cases, some areas present conditions favorable to production of southern pine, while others allow production of redwoods and douglas fir.
-Furthermore, some of the country is simply not suitable for forest production.
+Integrated assessment modeling in the EMF context involves a multi-sectoral appraisal of greenhouse gas emission (GHGE) mitigation alternatives and climate change effects.
+Such a multi-sector evaluation encompasses analysis of climate change effects and possible mitigative actions within the agricultural and forestry (AF) sectors.
+In comparison with many of the other sectors covered by integrated assessment models, the AF sectors may mandate somewhat different treatment due to their critical dependence upon spatially varying resource and climatic conditions.
+In particular, in large countries like the United States, forest production conditions vary dramatically across the landscape.
+For example, in the US, just to name a few cases, some areas present conditions favorable to production of southern pine, while others allow production of redwoods and douglas fir.
+Furthermore, some of the US is simply not suitable for forest production.
 Similarly, in agriculture, the US has areas where citrus and cotton can be grown and other areas where barley and wheat are more suitable.
-This diversity across the landscape causes differential production alterations and greenhouse gas mitigation potential.
+This diversity across the landscape causes differential production alterations and greenhouse gas emission mitigation potential in the face of climatic changes and/or responses to policy or price incentives.

-It is difficult within a nationally aggregated, integrated assessment model of a large country or the globe to fully reflect the sub-national geographic production possibilities that influence AF response.
-Regionally specific shifts in land use and agricultural/forest production would be expected to characterize AF response in the face of climate change altered temperature precipitation regimes as well as in association with mitigation (i.e. carbon price) incentives.
-This paper draws upon findings regarding climate change mitigation possibilities that arise from a body of US based AF sectoral studies that incorporate sub-national production detail.
+It is difficult within a nationally aggregated, integrated assessment model (IAM) of a large country or the globe to fully reflect the sub-national geographic production possibilities that influence AF response as alluded to in the paragraph just above.
+Regionally specific shifts in land use and agricultural/forest production would be expected to characterize AF response in the face of climate change altered temperature precipitation regimes as well as in association with mitigation (i.e. carbon price)